North Korea says no U.S. talks planned at Olympics, Pence vows continued pressure

 “We have never begged for dialogue with the U.S. nor in the future, too,” the North’s KCNA news agency said, citing Jo Yong Sam, a director-general in the North’s foreign ministry.

-The United States had not requested talks with North Korea, but Pence left open the possibility of some contact although his message for denuclearisation remained unchanged.
+The United States had not requested talks with North Korea, but Pence earlier this week left open the possibility of some contact although his message for denuclearization remained unchanged.

+However, when asked on Thursday about the possibility of meetings between Pence or U.S. President Donald Trump’s daughter, Ivanka, who will attend the closing ceremonies, and Kim’s sister, White House spokesman Raj Shah told reporters in Washington: “There’s no meetings planned whatsoever.”

 Pence has said Washington would soon unveil “the toughest and most aggressive round of economic sanctions on North Korea ever” while South Korea wants to use the Olympics to re-engage with the North.